Skip to content

 Multiple storage backends existPluginS3, GCS, Azure, MinIO all valid

-Organization may swap storagePluginStart with MinIO for local evaluation, then validate the chosen S3-compatible cloud backend
+Organization may swap storagePluginStart with MinIO for local evaluation, then add and validate provider-native plugins as needed

 Storage requires different credentialsPluginAWS IAM ≠ GCS service account ≠ Azure SAS